 Regular caramel is made by caramelizing – that is, burning – regular sugar.
 To make caramel sauce, the burned sugar is combined with butter and cream, and sometimes other flavorings, such as vanilla and salt.

-In my recipe for Low Carb Caramel Sauce, I use a combination of granulated erythritol (which caramelizes like sugar) and stevia glycerite for sweetness.
+In this recipe for keto caramel sauce, we use a combination of granulated erythritol (which caramelizes like sugar) and stevia glycerite for sweetness.
 I don’t consider this caramel to be truly sugar free because I include a touch of blackstrap molasses, which contains sugar.
-However, this small amount of blackstrap molasses adds depth of flavor instead of sweetness, and don’t add a ton of carbs.
-Additionally, the blackstrap molasses slightly improves the texture of sauce.
-However, if you want a sugar free caramel sauce with as few carbs as possible, you can omit the blackstrap molasses in my Low Carb Caramel Sauce.

 Do Sugar Alcohols Count as Carbs on Keto?